Think-aloud protocol guide

 Card sorting: During card sorting exercises, encouraging participants to verbalize their thought process helps you understand the logic behind how items are categorized.
 This can be crucial for structuring information hierarchically or logically.

 Tree testing: When conducting tree testing to evaluate the clarity of your website’s structure, using a think-aloud protocol can reveal how participants navigate through the hierarchy and why they make certain choices.
+See our choices for the best tree testing tools.

 Navigation testing: For testing the effectiveness of your website’s navigation, a think-aloud protocol can uncover how users interpret menus and links, giving you an understanding of their expectations and potential pain points.